dale-forrister/UT_Metabolomics_Pipeline/README.md

 3. Click the **+** (**Add New**) icon to add a new SSH connection.

+  *** Make sure you use the POD Specific Password.
+You can verify and change your password POD account [here](https://rctf-account-request.icmb.utexas.edu/).

 4. Enter the SSH command to connect to your server in the following format:

     ```bash